diegomendezp/Ironhack-lectures-v3/content/module1/Week 1/Day 3/1-js-objects.md

 pre: "<b>11. </b>"

 ---
-## Learning Objectives s
+## Learning Objectives

-Same as primitive values Objects are variables too.

 But objects can contain many values.
 Think of an object as a bag for other values.

-##### Object is a container for named values, called properties and methods.
+##### Object is a collection of values and functions that belong together.

+The value's in object can be any type:  strings, numbers, arrays, functions and even other objects!

+##### How do we call them ?

-Property - value stored in an object
+​	**Properties** - values stored in an object - they hold some value

-Method - function stored in an object
+​	**Methods** - functions stored in an object - they do something

+Properties and methods are stored in the object as **key: value** pairs